Ziphone/doqr/README.md

   --layerOwner   <gid:uid>       Optional: Set specific gid and uid on files in the added layers -h, --help                     output usage information
 ```

-## Detailed info
-Everything in the specified folder (`--folder`) is currently added to the image.
-It adds one layer with `package.json`, `package-lock.json` and `node_modules` and then a separate layer with the rest.

-You may want to prune dev-dependencies and remove any unwanted files before running `doqr`.